 Suddenly, in the distance, I saw a wooden pole wielding a metal sign.
 I couldn’t tell what it said, but it didn’t matter.
 A sign meant one thing—people went here.

 As we approached, we saw an entrance and, beyond the entrance, a bulletin board.
 On that board, were the words “Parque Nacional Cahuita.”

 You could have smelled the relief off us.

-And again when we turned around to look back at the beach entrance we just came through and saw a giant sign that said: “Do not enter.
+And we laughed again when we realized that the beach entrance we had just come through sported a giant sign that said: “Do not enter.
 Unsafe!”

 We’d made it.